Consumer Medicine Information

 nasal, sinus or chest infection

-recent injury or surgery to your nose
+recent injury that has not healed or surgery to your nose

 open sores in your nose

 tuberculosis (TB) or have been exposed to someone who has tuberculosis, chicken pox

 It may not be safe for you to use Rhinocort Hayfever if you have any of these conditions.